FLAG3D: A 3D Fitness Activity Dataset with Language Instruction

 FLAG3D provides the SMPL\cite{loper2015smpl} annotations, which are the prevalent ground truth in human mesh recovery.
 It is available to perform and evaluate popular methods for estimating 3D human poses and shapes.
 In this section, we first evaluate deep learning-based regression algorithms to verify that our dataset is qualified as a benchmark.
 Then we use the SMPL\cite{loper2015smpl} annotation data to train ROMP\cite{romp} to improve its performance on our test set.

-\textbf{Experiment Setup.} For data selection, we choose 300K frames for each scene and view to ensure the diversity of the subset.
-To ensure continuity and avoid information leakage (\textit{e.g.}, two videos with the same action and human model but different repetitions), the split method is to select the first 20\% videos for each scene and view as the test set.
-We benchmark three typical methods: VIBE\cite{VIBE}, BEV\cite{BEV}, and ROMP\cite{romp} on FLAG3D using MPJPE and PA-MPJPE metrics.
-Table \ref{tab:hmr} presents the compared results.
+\textbf{Experiment Setup.} To ensure diversity in the subset, we opt for 300K frames for each scene and view during data selection.
+In order to avoid potential continuity issues and information leakage (\textit{e.g.}, two videos with the same action and human model but different repetitions are in different datasets), we select the first 20\% videos for each scene and view them as the test set.
+We benchmark three typical methods: VIBE\cite{VIBE}, BEV\cite{BEV}, and ROMP\cite{romp} on FLAG3D using MPJPE (mean per joint position error) and PA-MPJPE (Procrustes-aligned mean per joint position error) metrics.
+Results are presented in Table \ref{tab:hmr}.